Mitgliederverwaltung am Laptop

 An open approach to goals also helps you to “sell” your club positively to the outside world in order to attract new members who can identify with your goals.

-7. Encourage, encourage, encourage
+7. Encourage, promote

 If members are outstanding in an area, this means that this information also reaches the immediate environment of the club, e.g. through newspaper reports.
 This in turn leads to new members becoming aware of this and so the circle is complete.